geographika/mappyfile/docs/index.rst

 + Setup an easy way to plug in "linters" to check various Mapfile settings and rules (e.g. configured correctly for WFS)
 + Create a Jupyter Notebook demonstrating mappyfile usage
 + Add a plugins page to the docs
-+ Add an example of creating Mapfiles using YAML
 + Create a new ``prune`` function to remove redundant default settings from a Mapfile